matejmajny/matejmajny/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me: [Telegram](t.me/matejmajny)
-- ⚡ Fun fact: I dont know how to code, but coding is cool
+- ⚡ Fun fact: I dont know how to code (mhm maybe a bit now), but coding is cool

 ### GitHub Stats